michaellee/open-hours/README.md

 ---

 OpenHours is by [Michael Lee](https://michaelsoolee.com/about).
-If you enjoy OpenHours, [tip him some :beer: money](https://goo.gl/5tXJXv)
+If you enjoy OpenHours, [tip Michael some :beer: money](https://goo.gl/5tXJXv)